belka-ew/tanya/CONTRIBUTING.md

 ### Adding new features

 * Use Ddoc to document the feature.
-* Add some unittests that demonstrate how the feature is supposed to work and prevent new bugs.
+* Add some unittests that prevent new bugs and demonstrate how the feature is supposed to work.

 ### Style guide